hduffin/Dcm2Bids/guide.md

 `fmriprep-docker /home/toulmin/Documents/bid_conversion/5000scenes/ /home/toulmin/Documents/bid_conversion/fmri_prep_output\ -w /home/toulmin/Documents/bid_conversion/scratch --fs-license-file /usr/local/freesurfer/license.txt  `

 If you are running fieldmaps will need an "IntendedFor" section within json file in fmap dir.
+This can be added to the config file.
+If you run a subjects entire session of scans it will retroactively add the intended for directory so long as the config file specified the correct index placement of the functional scan.